François Gesthuizen: International career

 Gesthuizen was a Dutch youth international.
 He was part of the Netherlands national under-16 team at the 1989 UEFA European Under-16 Championship in Denmark.
+He played 7 games (2 goals) for the Netherlands national under-17 football team.

 Managerial career

 Gesthuizen started his coaching career at his last professional club; TOP Oss.
 For this club, he worked for several years as a youth coach at the regional football academy NEC/FC Oss, for the U17 team, among others.

 In 2010, Gesthuizen was appointed head coach of eight tier Derde Klasse club VV Rood Wit from Breedeweg, where he won the championship in his first season.
 He then moved to fifth-tier Hoofdklasse club Blauw Geel '38 from Veghel.
 In his first season, he finished in second place behind VV Gemert and in fifth place in his second season.

 Gesthuizen signed a two-year contract as head coach of Achilles '29 in June 2013.
 Arno Arts had long been considered a favorite to succeed Jan van Deinsen in the position, but according to chairman Harrie Derks, both men matched the profile of the new head coach; a young coach with professional footballing experience from the region.
 The Groesbeek-based team made their first ever appearance in the second-tier Eerste Divisie that season.
 In Gesthuizen's debut in the Eerste Divisie, Achilles drew 2–2 at FC Emmen.
 In their debut season, Achilles '29 finished in last place and suffered relegation to the Derde Divisie.

 In October 2014, it was announced that Gesthuizen's contract with Achilles would not be extended and that he was replaced by Eric Meijers.
 In May 2015, Gesthuizen passed for the coaching diploma.
 In June 2015, Gesthuizen was appointed as the new head coach of DFS.
 In the summer of 2016, he moved to TOP Oss.
 He was dismissed half a season later, in February 2017, after a 2–7 home loss to SC Cambuur.
 At that time, TOP Oss was in 17th position in the Eerste Divisie.

 From the 2017–18 season, Gesthuizen coached the U17 side of the NEC/TOP Oss academy and worked as an analyst for the first team of NEC.
 In the 2019–20 season, he became joint head coach of NEC together with Adrie Bogers and Rogier Meijer, where he was mostly the face of the trio towards the media.
 In mid-2020, he became the coach of the NEC U18 team, after losing out to Mark Otten for the position of U21 coach.

+In November 2021, Gesthuizen succeeded Jan de Jonge in the De Treffers hot seat, only to be dismissed in April 2022.
+He was named head coach at hometown club SC Millingen in December 2023.